 - User support, help desk, sustainment, documentation.

-- Training estimates, for the product, users, and help desk.
+- Training estimates for the product users, help desk, and support staff.

 - Consideration for the fact that some products may have a low upfront cost but high maintenance or user training costs, while others may have a higher initial cost but lower maintenance and user support costs.